 Unmasking Assets with Klenda Austerman

-Unmasking Assets with Klenda Austerman by Zachary T. Smith, Klenda Austerman Divorce and Family Law Attorney In a world where “till death do us part” can end with a paper shredder and a crypto wallet, your divorce attorney can act as the ‘The Da Vinci Code,’ only with less running and more spreadsheets.
+Unmasking Assets with Klenda Austerman In a world where “till death do us part” can end with a paper shredder and a crypto wallet, your divorce attorney can act as the ‘The Da Vinci Code,’ only with less running and more spreadsheets.
 In many marriages, hiding assets starts innocently enough: a secret savings account here, an undisclosed investment there.
-But once divorce papers are …
+But once divorce papers are served, these little deceptions may turn into a full-blown disappearing act. …

 Read More